MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-set-up.md

 ### Add a key to each key vault either by creating or importing a key

 There are two ways to add keys to an Azure Key Vault; you can create a key directly in Key Vault, or you can import a key.
 Creating a key directly in Key Vault is less complicated, but importing a key provides total control over how the key is generated.
 Use the RSA keys.
+Customer Key supports RSA Key lengths up to 4096.
 Azure Key Vault doesn't support wrapping and unwrapping with elliptical curve keys.

 For instructions to add a key to each vault, see [Add-AzKeyVaultKey](/powershell/module/az.keyvault/add-azkeyvaultkey).